 Emoji and SEO

-Google largely ignores emoji in its search results.
+Google largely ignores emojis in its search results.
 It doesn’t want to pollute its search pages with a circus show of attention-grabbing little images.

 That’s why we don’t see so many emoji in search results.
 That’s good.
 Thank you, Google, for saving us from an emoji SEO arms race.
 If you can’t measure it, then psychologists or “neuroscience” must have answers!